formalsec/explode-js/bench/README.md

 With this artifact, our goal is to demonstrate the following claims of the paper, each corresponding to one of its main research questions:

 - **Claim 1** *(RQ1 - Section 6.1): Effectiveness in Exploit Generation.*
-Explode.js is more effective in generating exploits than its main competitor tools.
+Explode.js is more effective in generating exploits than its main competing tools (FAST[] and NodeMedic-Fine[]).

 - **Claim 2** *(RQ2 - Section 6.2): Exploit Generation in the Wild.*
 Explode.js is able to find new exploits for real-wold Node.js modules in the wild.